Table of Contents

 To open the valve, you will move the actuator to 90 degrees.
 As the actuator is rotated, it will move the stem, which in turn will rotate the ball.
 The ball will rotate just enough so that the hollow side of the ball is in line with the pipeline.
 The water will flow, unrestricted through the valve to the other end of the pipeline.
 To stop the flow, you will rotate the actuator again, making sure to complete the 90-degree angle.
 This will rotate the ball so that the hollow side or bore is now perpendicular to the pipeline.
 This will stop the flow as the pressure from the onstream will cause the ball and seats to form a firm seal.

 High-pressure ball valve provides tighter shut-offs and are easy to use.
 They are also suitable for critical operations and can handle corrosive materials without getting damaged.
-High-pressure ball valves are used in many different industries to manage various applications.
+High-pressure carbon steel ball valves are used in many different industries to manage various applications.

 In the oil and gas industry, high-pressure ball valves are used to manage high-pressure operations in extreme temperatures.
 As they can handle both cryogenic and high-temperature operations, ball valves can manage many different operations in an oil and gas factory unit.